Redundancy insurance

 Any payments you receive through a redundancy protection policy are tax-free.
 Statutory redundancy pay under £30,000 is also non-taxable.

-However, if you get a termination payment when you leave a job, some of the money you receive might be considered earnings.
-This means you’ll have to pay tax and National Insurance on them.
+However, if you get a termination payment when you leave a job, some of the money you receive might be counted as earnings.
+This means you’ll have to pay tax and National Insurance.
+This includes:

 - Unpaid wages